Kim Hyun-sik: Marriage and family

 Kim met his wife at a clothes shop in Sinchon County.
 The couple married in 1982.
 In 1983, his son, Travis Kim, was born.
 Kim and his family lived in Dongbu Ichon-dong where they opened a pizza place in 1983.
 In the documentary produced by MBC for the 20th anniversary of Kim's death, it is mentioned that Kim referred to this time as the happiest time of his life.
 The pizza place soon went out of business after one year in 1984.

-Drugs and alcohol
+Alcohol and other drugs

 Jeon In-kwon, Heo Seong-wook, Kim, and a number of others were arrested in October 1987 for drug use.
-Kim was also known for his addiction to alcohol and cigarettes which highly affected his health status.
+Kim was also known for his addiction to alcohol and cigarettes which severely affected his health.
 In February 1988, Kim opened a concert at the 63 Building for his fans.
 As an apology, Kim performed on stage after shaving his head bald.
 Later on, Kim mentioned that this concert was the most memorable concert of his life as he was so deeply moved by how many fans had come to see him.